jackson-57/playdate-swift-overlay/README.md

+# Archived
+I made this repository at a point in my life where I wasn't able to make the time commitment needed to maintain such a project.

+For a modern alternative, please see https://github.com/finnvoor/PlaydateKit.

-# Playdate Swift Overlay
+## Playdate Swift Overlay

 An expanded overlay for Swift development on Playdate

-## Why Swift for Playdate
+### Why Swift for Playdate

 The [Playdate](https://play.date) is a tiny handheld gaming console developed by [Panic](https://panic.com) featuring a Cortex M7 processor and a 400 by 240 1-bit display.
 Panic provides an SDK for building Playdate games in both C and Lua and is equipped with a Playdate Simulator.